Artificial-Intelligence-Office/Search-data-using-Image-and-Voice/README.md

 ## About the project

-This project contains a search engine to find Dubai municipality services data based on Image and Voice to text matches from Information Technology department, Dubai Municipality
+This project contains a search engine to find Dubai municipality services data based on Image and Voice recognition from Information Technology department, Dubai Municipality

 ## Functionality